Is There a Cure for Arthritis?

 There are also many studies from around the world showing that curcumin is an excellent complementary treatment for arthritis.
 I also feel more people should be made aware of the benefits of natural remedies for inflammation rather than taking prescription and across the counter drugs.
 I highly recommend you read this informative article I came across recently: 10 Health Benefits and Uses for Tumeric Curcumin Supplements.

 Many people prefer a more natural approach to pain relief caused by arthritis so fish oil for rheumatoid arthritis might be something else you would like to try before taking man-made drugs.
-Personally, I prefer to eat fresh salmon three time a week – it gives you the best of both worlds as there are quite a number of dodgy fish oil capsules on the market these days.
+Personally, I prefer to eat fresh salmon three times a week – it gives you the best of both worlds as there are quite a number of dodgy fish oil capsules on the market these days.

 Methotrexate based drugs are a popular option used by doctors to treat and control arthritis.